jpmckenna90/jpmckenna90/README.md

 ### Hello world!

-- 👀 I'm actively looking for a full-time front-end or full-stack development position.
-I'm an experienced IT professional looking to move into a development role, and have a lot of value to offer from both a web development and systems administration perspective.
-- 👨‍💻 HTML5, CSS3, JavaScript, React.js, Node.js, Express.js, MySQL, NoSQL, Python 🐍
+- 👨‍💻 HTML5, CSS3, JavaScript, React.js, Node.js, Express.js, MySQL, NoSQL, Python, Ansible
-- 💻 I'm currently working on sharpening my UI/UX skills as well through a number of projects currently in private repos that will be deployed in the coming months!
-- 🏫 I'm currently learning more about design principles, trends, and ways to implement them in my work.
 - 📚 I'm currently reading ...too many books at once, as is tradition.
 The big 3 in the rotation currently are [Her Body and Other Parties](https://www.goodreads.com/book/show/33375622-her-body-and-other-parties), [The Name of the Wind](https://www.goodreads.com/book/show/186074.The_Name_of_the_Wind), and [A People's History of the United States](https://www.goodreads.com/book/show/2767.A_People_s_History_of_the_United_States)
 - 🏢 I'm looking to collaborate on anything!
 Reach out!
-- 🎮 I'm currently playing Dark Souls 3, and I swear I'm gonna get through it this time.
+- 🎮 I'm currently playing Horizon Zero Dawn, because somehow they made 'vikings killing dinosaur robots' work.
 - 📧 I'm reachable at jpmcodes@gmail.com as well as [on LinkedIn](https://www.linkedin.com/in/james-mckenna-88936b104/).
 - 🐈 Cats, 3 of 'em.